d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 ```
 1:=nertag:artist < lemma:influence < 2:=nertag:artist && 1.nerid != 2.nerid
 ```
-Now we get back only snippets in which the two artists are different people.
+Now we get back only snippets in which the two artists are different.

 If our query grows, we might prefer to use string identifiers instead of numbers.
 ```